Second Anglo-Sikh War: Battle of Gujrat

 Meanwhile, Whish's force completed their siege works around Multan, their batteries opened fire and made a breach in the defences, which the infantry stormed.
 Mulraj surrendered on 22 January.
 The ending of the siege allowed Whish to reinforce Gough.
 In particular, Whish's division had large numbers of heavy guns, which the Sikhs lacked.

 As Gough's army closed in on the Sikh Army, he sent William Hodson to scout the Sikh Army's position.
 Sher Singh attempted a last outflanking move, sending cavalry to cross the Chenab, and re-cross in Gough's rear.
 They were thwarted by heavy rains which made the river difficult to cross, and by British irregular cavalry led by Harry Burnett Lumsden.
 On 21 February, Gough attacked the Sikh Army at the Battle of Gujrat.
 Here, he began the battle with a three-hour bombardment from almost 100 guns, which drove the Sikhs from their hasty entrenchments.
 He then sent his cavalry, led by Sir Joseph Thackwell, and horse artillery after them in a pursuit which lasted for four hours.
-The Sikh loss was estimated at between 3,000 and 5,000 men and 53 guns; the British casualties were 96 killed and 700 wounded..
+The Sikhs began gradually retreating into rougher territory filled with Muslim villagers who mainly supported the British against the Sikhs.
+The Sikh loss was estimated at between 3,000 and 5,000 men and 53 guns; the British casualties were 96 killed and 700 wounded.

 On 12 March, Chattar Singh and Sher Singh surrendered to Sir Walter Gilbert near Rawalpindi.
 Some 20,000 men (mainly irregular cavalry) laid down their arms.
 The Afghan contingent hastily withdrew through Attock and Peshawar, which the British reoccupied.
 Dost Mohammad Khan later signed a treaty acknowledging British possession of these cities.
+The British had also gained control of the Khyber Pass which became the westernmost boundary of the British Raj.
+British rule was largely welcomed by the local Muslim population which had detested the rule of the Sikh Empire.
+This was also due to the fact that the British reallowed the Muslim call of prayer to go on which had been banned under the Sikhs.

+War photography

+John McCosh, a surgeon in the Bengal Army, is considered by some historians to be the first war photographer known by name.
+He produced a series of photographs documenting the Second Anglo-Sikh War.
+These consisted of portraits of fellow officers, key figures from the campaigns, administrators and their wives and daughters, including Patrick Alexander Vans Agnew, Generals Gough and Napier, and Dewan Mulraj of Multan.
+He also photographed local people and architecture, artillery emplacements and the destructive aftermath.